Elvio van Overbeek

-Elvio Do Rosario van Overbeek (born 11 January 1994) is a Dutch footballer who plays as a winger for SteDoCo.
+Elvio Do Rosario van Overbeek (born 11 January 1994) is a Dutch footballer who most recently played as a winger for SteDoCo.

 Career

 Van Overbeek was born in Angola.
 He made his professional debut as Jong PSV player in the second division on 3 August 2013 against Sparta Rotterdam.

 He signed for Northern Irish club Glentoran on 6 August 2019.
 After one season there, he returned to the Netherlands to sign for third-tier Tweede Divisie club De Treffers in October 2020.
 However as the competition was on hiatus due to COVID-19, he never played for De Treffers.
 Van Overbeek joined Kozakken Boys in October 2021.
 He made his debut for the club on 30 October in a 2–1 loss in the Tweede Divisie to TEC.